-Protecting your ideas, patents, non-public accounting figures, as well as client or contact lists may be vital to gaining a crucial competitive edge over rival companies.
+Protecting your ideas, patents, non-public accounting figures, as well as client, contractor management specific or contact lists may be vital to gaining a crucial competitive edge over rival companies.

 A non-disclosure agreement is especially handy when talking business to potential partners or investors that don’t seem too credible at the first glance.

 However, sensitive information can be disclosed during regular day-to-day business operations as well, sometimes even inadvertently.
 Thus signing a non-disclosure agreement with all your employees may also be a reasonable idea.